opensim/opensim/README.md

 # Running OpenSim on Windows

-You will need .NET 4.0 installed to run OpenSimulator.
+You will need .NET 4.0 for versions up to 0.9.0.1 and .NET 4.6 for others.

 We recommend that you run OpenSim from a command prompt on Windows in order to capture any errors.